-Hazard – a situation that poses a risk to property, environment or life
+Hazard – a risk to property, environment or life

-So ‘geohazards’ means the risk of damage caused by a geological process.
+So ‘geohazards’ means the risk of damage caused by Earth's processes.

-New Zealand is geologically active.
-This is because it sits across the boundary between the Indo-Australian and Pacific tectonic plates.
-These moving plates create huge forces that have shaped our landscape; uplifting mountains, carving out lakes and rivers and creating our rugged coastline.
-These forces continue to form the land today and can also cause:
+New Zealand sits between the Indo-Australian and Pacific tectonic plates.
+These moving plates create huge forces that have shaped our landscape; creating mountains, lakes and rivers, and our rugged coastline.
+These forces can also cause:

 Read more: What Causes Geohazards

-About 20,000 earthquakes occur every year in New Zealand, but we only feel about 250 of these.
-Earthquakes that are strong and close to towns or cities can cause great damage and sometimes loss of life.
-For this reason it is important for New Zealanders to know how to prepare for and respond safely to earthquakes.
+There are about 20,000 earthquakes in New Zealand every year.
+We only feel about 250 of these.
+Earthquakes that are strong and close to towns or cities can cause a lot of damage and sometimes loss of life.
+It is important for New Zealanders to know how to prepare and respond safely to earthquakes.

-A tsunami is a series of powerful ocean surges often caused by an undersea earthquake or landslide.
-Most tsunamis are similar to very strong, fast tides, rather than waves.
-The larger ones can travel a long way inland.
-Much of the damage from tsunamis is caused by the erosion from the strong currents and floating debris.
+A tsunami is a series of powerful ocean surges.
+They are often caused by an undersea earthquake or a landslide.
+Most tsunamis are like very strong, fast tides, rather than waves.
+A large tsunami can travel a long way inland.
+Floating debris and erosion from the strong currents causes most of the damage.

 When molten material (magma) reaches the earth’s surface a volcano is formed.
-A volcano will erupt broken rock and magma (ash) and release steam and gases.
+If a volcano erupts it can release broken rock, ash, steam, and gases.
 New Zealand volcanoes such as Ruapehu, Tongariro, and White Island are often active.
-Ash from eruptions can spread over large distances so can affect people living a long way from the eruption.
-Hazards also exist close to the active vent(s).
+Ash from eruptions can spread over large distances.
+The ash can affect people living a long way from the eruption.
+There are also hazards close to the active vent(s).

 A landslide is a movement of soil, rock and debris down a slope.
-Landslides often happen as a result of other natural disasters, such as earthquakes, volcanic eruptions and floods (rainfall).
+Landslides often happen because of earthquakes, volcanic eruptions and floods (rainfall).

-Landslides are common throughout New Zealand.
-Serious landslides in built-up areas can cause thousands of dollars in damage and threaten lives.
+Landslides are common in New Zealand.
+Large landslides in towns and cities can cause thousands of dollars in damage and threaten lives.